Chuvash people: Early history

-In the early first century AD, the Bulgars whom may related to Chuvash started moving west through Zhetysu and the steppes of modern-day Kazakhstan, reaching the North Caucasus in the 2nd to 3rd centuries AD.
-There they established several states (Old Bulgaria on the Black Sea coast and the Suar Duchy in modern-day Dagestan).
+In the early first century AD, the Bulgars (a group possibly related to the Chuvash) started moving west through Zhetysu and the steppes of modern-day Kazakhstan, reaching the North Caucasus in the 2nd to 3rd centuries AD.
+There they established several states (Old Bulgaria on the Black Sea coast and the Suar Duchy in the area of present-day Dagestan).
 Old Bulgaria broke up in the second half of the 7th century after a series of successful Khazar invasions.
-Sabirs who were a tribe within the Khazar Khanate, subsequently undertook a migration to the Volga-Kama region along with other Oghuric tribes, ultimately founded the Volga Bulgaria, which eventually became extremely wealthy: its capital then being the 4th-largest city in the world.
+Sabirs, then a tribe within the Khazar Khanate, subsequently undertook a migration to the Volga-Kama region along with other Oghuric tribes, and ultimately founded Volga Bulgaria, which eventually became extremely wealthy: its capital then being the 4th-largest city in the world.

-Shortly after that, another state founded by Sabirs in Caucasus known as Suar Principality was forced to become a vassal state of Khazaria.
+Shortly after that, another state founded by Sabirs in the Caucasus and known as Suar Principality was forced to become a vassal state of Khazaria.
 About half a century later, the Suars took part in the Arab–Khazar wars of 732–737.
 The adoption of Islam in the early tenth century in Volga Bulgaria led to most of its people embracing that religion.

-After the Mongols destroyed Volga Bulgaria in 1236, the Golden Horde kept control of the region until its slow dissolution from c.
+After the Mongols destroyed Volga Bulgaria in 1236, the Golden Horde maintained control of the region until its slow dissolution from c.
 1438.
 The Kazan Khanate then became the new authority of the region and of the Chuvash.
 The modern name "Chuvash" began to appear in records starting from the sixteenth century from Russian and other foreign sources.

-In 1552, the Russians conquered the Kazan Khanate and its territories.
-The Chuvash, required to pay yasak, gradually became dispossessed of much of their land.
-Many Chuvash who traditionally engaged in agriculture were forced to become bonded laborers in the timber industry or to work in barges due to growing poverty.
-The subsequent centuries saw the Christianization and Russification of the Chuvash.
-During this period, most Chuvash converted to Orthodox Christianity, but the Tsars never achieved their complete Russification.
+In 1552 the Russians conquered the Kazan Khanate and its territories.
+The Chuvash, required to pay yasak, gradually lost the possession of much of their land.
+Many Chuvash who had traditionally engaged in agriculture were forced to become bonded laborers in the timber industry or to work in barges due to growing poverty.
+Subsequent centuries saw the Christianization and Russification of the Chuvash.
+During this period, most Chuvash converted to Orthodox Christianity, but the Moscow Tsars never achieved their complete Russification.

-After conversion, Russian historian Vasily Nikitich Tatishchev visited the lands of Volga Bulgaria and wrote that Bulgars also migrated to Bashkortostan and North of Kazan (i.e. modern-day Chuvashia).
+After the conversion, Russian historian Vasily Nikitich Tatishchev (1686-1750) visited the lands of Volga Bulgaria and wrote that Bulgars also migrated to Bashkortostan and north of Kazan (i.e. modern-day Chuvashia).

 Down the Volga River, the Chuvash, the ancient Bulgars, filled the entire county of Kazan and Simbirsk.
 Now, after receiving baptism, very few of them remain, because many, not wanting to be baptized, moved to the Bashkirs and settled in other counties.